sammychinedu2ky/manifest-server-express/README.md

 The Web App Manifest generator allows for specifying icons of varying sizes.
 Upload an image for the icon and it would generate the remaining sizes.
 I wanted to make a little bench mark using graphql upload and plain express. so I ended up creating two servers:-

- - A microservice using plain express
+ - A microservice using plain express.
  - A microservice using the apollo-server-express middleware Plain express.js ended up being faster.